Accessibility Scanner Guide

 • Scan Iframes ๐Ÿ–ผ๏ธ: Enables analysis of content within same-origin iframes.

 • Wait Before Scan: Adds a crucial wait condition before Axe runs.
-Essential for Single-Page Applications (SPAs) to ensure all dynamic content has finished rendering.
+Essential for Single-Page Applications (SPAs).

 • Wait for Timeout: Pauses for a fixed duration.

-• Wait for Selector: Pauses until a specific element (e.g., #main-content.loaded) appears on the page.
+• Wait for Selector: Pauses until a specific element appears.

 • Disable JavaScript for Link Discovery ๐Ÿ“œ: (Crawl Mode Only) A niche option to find links on sites without executing JavaScript.
-This is much faster but will miss any links that are generated by client-side code.
+Faster but will miss any links generated by client-side code.

 • Other Options:

-• Proxy Server URL ๐ŸŒ: Routes all scanner traffic through a specified proxy server (supports HTTP, HTTPS, and SOCKS protocols).
+• Proxy Server URL ๐ŸŒ: Routes all scanner traffic through a specified proxy server (supports HTTP, HTTPS, and SOCKS).

-• Attempt to Handle Trusted Types ๐Ÿ›ก๏ธ: An experimental script injection method designed for modern sites that use strict Content Security Policies (CSPs), which can sometimes block standard testing tools.
+• Attempt to Handle Trusted Types ๐Ÿ›ก๏ธ: An experimental injection method for modern sites with strict Content Security Policies (CSPs).

 H. Backend Fine-Tuning (Advanced) โš™๏ธ

-• Purpose: This section is for expert users who need to modify the scanner's core internal parameters for extreme edge cases.
+• Purpose: For expert users who need to modify the scanner's core internal parameters for extreme edge cases.

-• Controls: It offers granular control over all system timeouts (Axe, Sitemap, general requests), retry logic parameters (attempts, delays, backoff factors, bot-blocking multipliers), adaptive delay behavior, the list of stealth user agents, and even allows you to provide a custom list of low-level browser launch arguments.
+• Controls: Offers granular control over all system timeouts, retry logic, adaptive delay behavior, stealth user agents, and browser launch arguments.

-• Warning: Incorrect values in this section can lead to scan instability or failure.
-Use with caution and only when necessary.
+Warning: Incorrect values in this section can lead to scan instability or failure.
+Use with caution.

 I. Configuration & Manual Issues

-• Shareable Configuration ๐Ÿ“‹: A powerful feature for teams and repeatable tests.
-It generates a text string representing your entire form configuration.
-You can copy this string to save or share, and paste it back into the UI later to instantly restore all your settings.
+• Shareable Configuration ๐Ÿ“‹: Generates a text string representing your entire form configuration.
+Copy this to save or share, and paste it back in later to restore all settings.

-• Add Manual Issues โœ๏ธ: A dedicated user interface to document accessibility issues found through manual review.
-You can specify the URL, selector, description, impact, and relevant WCAG criterion.
-These issues are then seamlessly integrated into the final HTML report, creating a single source of truth for your entire audit.
+• Add Manual Issues โœ๏ธ: A dedicated UI to document issues found through manual review.
+These are seamlessly integrated into the final HTML report.

 II.
 Initiating, Monitoring & Controlling Your Scan

 • Analyse Site Settings: Before a full scan, use this button.
-It triggers a quick, non-intrusive analysis of the target to check for firewalls, CAPTCHAs, SPAs, and sitemaps.
-It will then provide you with recommended settings (like enabling Enhanced Stealth or suggesting a Crawl Delay) to improve the success and accuracy of your scan.
+It triggers a quick analysis of the target and provides recommended settings (like enabling Adaptive Remediation) to improve scan success.

-• Start Scan: Begins the full scan process based on your configuration.
+• Start Scan: Begins the full scan process.

 • Live Scan Controls: Once a scan is running, new buttons appear:

-• Pause / Resume Scan: Temporarily halt and continue the scan process.
+• Pause / Resume Scan: Temporarily halt and continue the scan.

-• Finish Early & Scan Found: Halts the discovery phase (crawling) and immediately proceeds to scan all URLs that have been found so far.
+• Finish Early & Scan Found: Halts the discovery phase and immediately proceeds to scan all URLs found so far.

 • Cancel Scan: Terminates the entire process immediately.